SACHIN-TIWARI6343/-Decentralized-governance-for-community-learning-centers/readme.md

   - Community members can vote on proposals.
 Each member can vote "For" or "Against" a proposal, ensuring that all voices are heard.

 - Time-Limited Voting:
+  - Each proposa
-  - Each proposal has a specified voting period.
+l has a specified voting period.
 Voting closes automatically once the duration ends, ensuring timely decision-making.

 - Proposal Execution:
   - After the voting period ends, the proposal is automatically executed based on whether it received more votes "For" than "Against."
 The result is broadcasted and the proposal is marked as executed.